ysyk2021/the-ai-empowerment-companion-techniques-and-strategies-for-personal-growth-and-fulfillment-with/src/chapter-8-1.md

-Chapter 7: Addressing Ethical Considerations in AI Empowerment - Discussion of Ethical Considerations When Using AI for Personal Empowerment
+Discussion of Ethical Considerations When Using AI for Personal Empowerment
 ============================================================================================================================================

 Artificial intelligence (AI) technology has the potential to empower individuals to achieve personal growth and fulfillment.
 However, there are ethical considerations that must be addressed when using AI for personal empowerment.
 In this chapter, we will discuss these ethical considerations and provide guidance on how to approach them.